The Idea of Change

 Oh, some will tell you consumers get upset when their brands merge.
 Business Week once stated: “Mergers often make customers dissatisfied.
 And once that happens, it can take managers years to regain lost ground” (Dec.
 6, 2004).

 But while consumers complain, they don’t often switch because of a merger.
 Nor do consumers switch to the merged company because of the “greater strength” or any of the other usual messages.
-That’s because few merged companies actually take advantage of how they can make their new brand more meaningful to the marketplace, an opportunity of change that doesn’t exist very often.
+That’s because few merged companies actually take advantage of how they can make their new brand more meaningful to the marketplace, an opportunity to embrace change doesn’t exist very often.
 Your brand needs to be an agent of change.

 In fact, what companies often tell customers after a merger is that the company will be stronger and you, the customer, will have more options.
 While those may be true – and maybe they must be said – they are not reasons to switch.
 They are only reasons to keep customers loyal, which is a misnomer anyway.
 They will generally remain loyal unless you have disappointed them on some level.